hartwigmedical/hmftools/protect/README.md

 #### Copy numbers

-Evidence on amplifications and deletions is considered applicable in case a gene has been classified as amplified or deleted by
+Evidence on amplifications/overexpressions and deletions/underexpressions is considered applicable in case a gene has been classified as amplified or deleted by
 [PURPLE](../purple/README.md).
 In addition, a deletion is assumed to inactivate a gene and hence evidence on gene inactivation is considered applicable in case of a deletion.